dmych/cn/README.markdown

 * `Ctrl+O` — toggle orientation to vertical/horizontal
 * `Ctrl+Delete` — delete current note (if any)
 * `Tab` — jump through search/title bar, notes list and text area
+* `Ctrl+Q` — quit

+### Syncing with Dropbox

+*Coffee Notes* keeps all notes as a text files in a separate directory (`~/Coffee Notes` by default), you can just move this directory with its contents to your Dropbox directory — create `~/cn.conf` file and put there the following line:

+    WorkDir=~/Dropbox/path/to/your/notes

+Insead, you can create symlink: `ln -s ~/Dropbox/path/to/your/notes ~/Coffee\ Notes`